vaniamachado/analyzing-students-mental-health/README.md

 ### 📍 Overview

 ## Project Objective
 Explore mental health patterns among students at a Japanese university, focusing on:
-1. Differences between international and domestic students.
+1. **Differences** between international and domestic students.
-2. Impact of social connectedness and acculturative stress on depression.
+2. **Impact** of social connectedness and acculturative stress on depression.
-3. Effect of length of stay in Japan on mental health outcomes.
+3. **Effect** of length of stay in Japan on mental health outcomes.

-**Dataset Overview**
+## Dataset Overview

- - 268 student records; 75% international, 92% undergraduates.
+- 268 student records; 75% international.
+- Gender distribution: 170 female (63.4%), 98 male (36.6%).
+- Academic level: 92% undergraduates; freshmen represent the largest group (42.9%).
 - Highlights the importance of focusing on international students’ well-being.

 ## Key Findings

 1. **Depression Prevalence**

-International students: 37.8% depressed (~8% higher)
+   - International students: 37.8% depressed (~8% higher than domestic students).

-Domestic students: 29.9% depressed
+   - Domestic students: 29.9% depressed.

-Female international students show the highest risk (39.8% vs 34.2% for males).
+   - Female international students show the highest risk (39.8% vs 34.2% for males).

-2. **Psychological Scores**
+2. **Psychological Scores and Correlations**

-   - Average PHQ scores indicate similar depression levels between international and domestic students.
+   - Average PHQ scores indicate **similar depression levels** between international and domestic students.
-   - Social connectedness (SCS) is variable, highlighting potential differences in support networks.
+   - **Social connectedness (SCS)** shows a moderate negative correlation with depression (r = -0.54), indicating that higher social integration is linked to lower depressive symptoms.
+   - **Acculturative stress (AS)** shows a moderate positive correlation with depression (r = 0.41), suggesting that greater adaptation challenges are associated with higher depressive symptoms.
-   - Acculturative stress (AS) is moderately high in international students, consistent with adaptation challenges.
+   - AS is moderately high among international students, consistent with adaptation challenges.
+   - These results highlight the importance of fostering social support networks and helping students manage adaptation stress.

 3. **Length of Stay**

-No clear linear trend; depression peaks among 3rd-year international students (Todep = 9.09), possibly due to mid-term adaptation and academic pressures.
+   - Depression peaks in 3rd-year international students (average PHQ = 9.09), suggesting mid-term adaptation challenges and academic pressures.

-4. **Social Support & Correlations**
-    - Negative correlations with friends (-0.12) and parents (-0.21) indicate that higher support from these sources is associated with lower depression scores.
-These findings highlight the protective role of personal social networks for mental health.

-5. **Predictors of Depression**
+4. **Predictors of Depression**
+   - Among international students, the only socio-demographic factor significantly associated with depression is **length of stay**.
+   - Peer support, social integration, and managing acculturative stress are key factors for mental well-being.

+## Implications
-The regression analysis shows that higher acculturative stress increases depression scores  among international students.
-Support from friends reduces depression risk, while higher parental support may reflect students already experiencing difficulties.
-Universities should focus on peer-support programs and early interventions, especially for first-year international students, to enhance adaptation and mental well-being.
+- Universities should implement **peer-support programs** and **early intervention initiatives**, especially for first-year international students, to enhance adaptation and mental health.

-🧰 **Technologies:**
+## Portfolio Highlights
-- SQL (PostgreSQL/SQLite) - queries to demonstrate database querying and aggregation skills
+- ✅ SQL queries demonstrating database skills.
-- Python (pandas, matplotlib, seaborn) - visualizations to illustrate key patterns and tell the story and regression modeling
+- ✅ Python visualizations and regression modeling to communicate insights.
+- ✅ Markdown for context, narrative, and actionable recommendations.

+## 🧰 Technologies
+- **SQL (PostgreSQL/SQLite)** – database querying and aggregation.
+- **Python (pandas, matplotlib, seaborn)** – data visualization and regression modeling.

-You can check my solution
+You can check my solution [here](/notebook_students_mental_health.ipynb)